tillitis/tkey-java-gui/README.md

 # TKeyJGUI
-This is a work in progress GUI application which uses the [tkey-javaclient library](https://github.com/tillitis/tkey-javaclient) to communicate with a [Tillitis TKey](https://www.tillitis.se).
+This is a GUI application which uses the [tkey-javaclient library](https://github.com/tillitis/tkey-javaclient) to communicate with a [Tillitis TKey](https://www.tillitis.se).
+It allows for both simple operations such as getting the device UDI and name, loading apps, in addition to being a GUI tool for signing files and getting the TKey's public key.

 ## Licenses and SPDX tags